VangelisTheodorakis/project-initializeR/README.md

 ### Execution:

 1. Put the files [project_initializer.R, DESCRIPTION, file_descriptions.csv]
-in any file with read/write privileges
+in any folder with read/write privileges

 2. Run source("project_initializer.R") inside the project folder and start coding!